Cork from Ireland Tariff: 15% (2026)

 Among US trading partners for cork, Ireland plays a notable role, with approximately $115B in total bilateral trade.

-Cork (HTS Chapter 45) generally enter duty-free at the MFN level, with the Section 122 tariff as the primary duty.
+Cork (HTS Chapter 45) generally enter duty-free at the MFN level, so the EU deal's flat 15% is the entire duty burden.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Ireland.

 Key products in HTS Chapter 45 imported from Ireland include Wine corks, Cork flooring, Cork insulation, Cork boards, Agglomerated cork, and Cork gaskets.